-Under Article 57 of the Convention, Breadth of the exclusive economic zone – of the exclusive economic zone of a coastal state is defined as not extending beyond 200 nautical miles from the baselines from which the breadth of the territorial sea is measured.
+Under Article 57 of the Convention, Breadth of the exclusive economic zone of a coastal state – is defined as not extending beyond 200 nautical miles from the baselines from which the breadth of the territorial sea is measured.

 In practice, Israel’s exclusive economic zone stretches 130 km from the Northern corner of the shore and 204 km from the Southern corner of the shore and encompasses a very large area, including foreign shipping lanes.